12 min read

 Complete Guide to Get Your CIPP/US

-Learn how to get your CIPP/US with zero upfront knowledge using this start-to-finish guide.
+Learn how to get your CIPP/US with zero upfront knowledge.

 Audience

-This article is for any person interested in learning more about privacy and the Certified Information Privacy Professional US (CIPP/US) certification.
-If you want to get started in privacy, are deciding to pursue the CIPP/US, or are in the throes of studying, this guide is for you.
+This article is for anyone interested in learning more about the Certified Information Privacy Professional US (CIPP/US) certification.

-This guide assumes you have no knowledge about the CIPP/US, the certification process, the requirements to maintain your CIPP/US, or the knowledge required to pass the exam.
-Following this guide will provide you with a holistic overview and study plan to obtain your CIPP/US.
+This guide assumes no knowledge about the CIPP/US, the certification process, the maintenance requirements, or the knowledge required to pass the exam.

 Disclaimer

-Before getting started, please be aware there is a considerable amount of content here.
-I encourage you to bookmark this page and skip around to the particular sections that are relevant to you.
-Different sections may be applicable based on where you are at in your certification journey.
+I encourage you to skip around to the relevant sections.
+Different parts will be more or less relevant based on where you're at in your certification journey.

 What is the CIPP/US?

-Obtaining any of the CIPP certifications demonstrates a foundational understanding of the privacy laws, regulations, and enforcement in a given region.
-Specifically for the CIPP/US, you can expect to learn about US laws and regulations affecting several industries including healthcare, finance, education, telecommunications, and more.
+Getting any CIPP demonstrates a foundational understanding of the privacy laws, regulations, and requirements in a jurisdiction.
+For the CIPP/US, you'll learn about industry-specific regulations, including healthcare, finance, education, telecommunications, as well as the recent surge in state comprehensive laws.

 What Will You Learn?